Kristina01111000/Drws_site/README.md

 	- documentary page
 	- second promo page
 	- community activity
+		- does peepso change the pages numbers when new updates are made?
 	- Need:
 		- sale page for redirect from weekly topic